Aster tongolensis ‘Wartburgstern’ WARTBURG STAR –

 Wartburg Star is a very tolerant and accommodating plant which is easily pleased.

-It is not a particularly thirsty plant, requiring only average garden watering, though It will reward you with even more flowers if you provide regular water when needed.
-It can withstand periods of dry.
+It is not a particularly thirsty plant, requiring only average garden watering but it will reward you with even more flowers if you provide regular water when needed.
+It can withstand periods of dry and tolerates humidity well.

-Very frost hardy, as it can withstand very low temperatures well into minus degrees celsius.
+Very frost hardy and can withstand very low temperatures well into minus degrees celsius.